-- (b) Bus Drivers will be given first (1st) opportunity by Rotational Seniority to drive any such trips and their pay will be the negotiated rate of this Agreement. - (c) For the purpose of this Article, "trip" is defined as a trip requested by the Bus Driver in accordance with the Trip Preference Form. - (d) All Bus Drivers must complete a Trip Preference Form, and will update it as required.

-- (e) If a Bus Driver is not available, other qualified transportation employees will be given first (1st) opportunity by Rotational Seniority to drive a school bus on a trip and their pay will be the negotiated rate of this Agreement. - (f) If other qualified transportation employees or qualified Union members are not available, then a qualified person may drive a school bus on any such trip and their pay will be the negotiated rate of this Agreement. - (g) Bus Drivers under (e) and (f) above are subject to the approval of the Manager of Operations and Maintenance. - (h) Anyone driving any such trips shall report at the bus location, without cost to the Board. - (i) Employees driving on overnight trips shall be paid driving time plus waiting time when required to wait plus accommodation and meal expenses according to Board Policy.
+- (b) Bus Drivers will be given first (1st) opportunity by Rotational Seniority to drive any such trips and their pay will be the negotiated rate of this Agreement. - (c) For the purpose of this Article, "trip" is defined as a trip requested by the Bus Driver in accordance with the Trip Preference Form. - (d) All Bus Drivers must complete a Trip Preference Form, and will update it as required. - (e) If a Bus Driver is not available, other qualified transportation employees will be given first (1st) opportunity by Rotational Seniority to drive a school bus on a trip and their pay will be the negotiated rate of this Agreement. - (f) If other qualified transportation employees or qualified Union members are not available, then a qualified person may drive a school bus on any such trip and their pay will be the negotiated rate of this Agreement. - (g) Bus Drivers under (e) and (f) above are subject to the approval of the Manager of Operations and Maintenance. - (h) Anyone driving any such trips shall report at the bus location, without cost to the Employer. - (i) Employees driving on overnight trips shall be paid driving time plus waiting time when required to wait plus accommodation and meal expenses according to Employer Policy.
 Employees driving on same day return home trips shall be paid driving time plus waiting time, when required to wait.
-Waiting Time shall be paid at seventy percent (70%) of Bus Driver Rate as per Schedule "A". - (j) The Bus Driver/Dispatcher shall be eligible to participate in the seniority call-outs only to the extent that it does not interfere with their regular hours of work. - (k) All field trips shall be posted on central field trip boards by fax date/time, which shall be located at: Tacan Site, Port McNeill maintenance shop, A. J. Elliott Elementary School and Alert Bay Elementary School. - (I) There shall be displayed weekly a list of all trips dispatched from the area.
+Waiting Time shall be paid at seventy percent (70%) of Bus Driver Rate as per Schedule "A". - (j) The Bus Driver/Dispatcher shall be eligible to participate in the seniority call-outs only to the extent that it does not interfere with their regular hours of work.